riezebosch/hypothesist/README.md

 # Hypothesist

-> The future assertion library for .NET.
+> The "future" assertion library for .NET, promise!

 This library is there to help you do assertions on events that are about to happen in the near future.
 For example, when building integration tests for a subscriber on a service bus.